 The Cardiorespiratory Division (CRD) has established a scholarship to support graduate students pursuing research which advances knowledge and practice in cardiorespiratory physiotherapy.
 The scholarship is offered to a physiotherapist enrolled in a post-entry level Master’s or PhD program, in a Canadian University, who is conducting research related to cardiorespiratory clinical practice as part of the academic requirements for completion of their program.
 The successful applicant must be a member of CPA in good standing.

 The Indigenous Student Award is an educational grant open to all Canadian Indigenous students (First Nations status or non-status, Inuit, or Métis) enrolled in an accredited Canadian post-secondary physiotherapy program.
 Eligible programs include accredited diploma programs and graduate degrees of at least two academic years.

 Through this award, CPA and PFC hope to help address the significant gaps that exist between the health status of First Nations, Inuit and Métis peoples and that of other Canadians, as well as the unmet rehabilitation and mobility needs in rural, remote and northern communities in Canada.

 The WHD-PFC Grant for Research in Women's Health was established as a result of a joint effort between the Women's Health Division (WHD) of the CPA and the PFC.
-The award of $10000, jointly funded by WHD and PFC, is seed funding for mainly pilot or feasibility projects in this area.
+This award is jointly funded by WHD and PFC and provides seed funding for mainly pilot or feasibility projects in this area.
 The successful applicant must be a member in good standing of the WHD.